40Digits/wordpress-starter-theme/README.md

 * When possible, avoid using ID's, use classes as much as possible.
 * Don't over-qualify selectors.
 * Don't get crazy with nesting of rules.
-* CSS rules should be comma seperated and reside on new lines.
-* Nest all pseduo-classes directly beneath base properties and values.
 * Media queries belong right after pseudo-classes.
   - Min-Width - smallest to largest
   - Max-Width - largest to smallest